Skip to main content

 • story

-• “The missions are repetitive and do not contribute meaningfully to the overall story.”
+• “The missions feel repetitive and do not contribute to a compelling narrative.”

 • monetization

-The monetization in the game is polarizing; while some players appreciate the fair and non-intrusive microtransactions that allow for gradual progression using in-game currency, others criticize it as a cash grab reminiscent of mobile games, laden with pay-to-win mechanics.
-Overall, the presence of premium currency that can be earned over time is seen as a positive aspect, but the game's origins as a browser title raise concerns about its value.
+The monetization in the game is polarizing; while some players appreciate the fair and non-intrusive microtransactions that allow for gradual progression using in-game currency, others criticize it as a cash grab reminiscent of mobile-app pay-to-win models.
+The presence of premium currency, which can be earned over time, offers some balance, but the overall sentiment leans towards disappointment due to the game's perceived exploitation of players.

 • “Premium currency is freely given at a rate where permanent boosts can be bought every 4-6 days depending on what you want to boost, and there are no advertisements.”